 Early American History of Tax Exemption for Churches

-The 1983 US Supreme Court case Regan v.
-Taxation With Representation Of Washington upheld the 1954 Johnson Amendment barring churches (and other nonprofit charities) from receiving tax exemptions if they intervene in political campaigns.
-Then-Associate Justice William H. Rehnquist, on behalf of the unanimous Court, wrote that the IRS is under no obligation to grant a tax benefit to lobbying organizations, and that the freedoms guaranteed by the First Amendment do not have to be sponsored by the federal government in the form of a tax break.
+The 1983 U.S. Supreme Court case Regan v.
+Taxation with Representation of Washington upheld the 1954 Johnson Amendment barring churches (and other nonprofit charities) from receiving tax exemptions if they intervene in political campaigns.
+Then-Associate Justice William H. Rehnquist, on behalf of the unanimous Court, argued that the IRS is under no obligation to grant a tax benefit to lobbying organizations, and that the freedoms guaranteed by the First Amendment do not have to be sponsored by the federal government in the form of a tax break.

 Scientology, the Mormon Church, and Challenge to Tax Exemption

 The Church of Scientology battled the IRS for 25 years to regain its tax exemption after the IRS withdrew it 1967, claiming the organization was a commercial enterprise rather than a church.
 The IRS decision was upheld by numerous courts, despite Scientology and its members bringing 2,200 lawsuits against the IRS and its officials over the course of the dispute.
 The New York Times revealed in Mar.
 1997 that during Scientology’s campaign against the IRS, the organization’s lawyers had “hired private investigators to dig into the private lives of I.R.S. officials and to conduct surveillance operations to uncover potential vulnerabilities.”